-Course title & Code Credit s Credit distribution of the course 0 1 Pre- requisite of Lecture Tutorial Practical/ Practice the course (if any)
+Course title & Code Credit s Eligibility criteria Pre- requisite of Lecture Practical/ Practice the course (if any)

-Philosophy Language of 4 3 1 Nil None None DSE 10
+Philosophy of Language 4 3 1 Nil None None DSE 10

 Course Objective

 - 1. To make students appreciate the nuances of philosophical debates around the nature of meaning - 2.
 To make students understand a primary theory of language from classical india - 3.
 To make students aware of the key semantical issues in western philosophical tradition - 4.
 To acquaint students with current philosophical debates in philosophy of language